scipy-conference/scipy_proceedings/README.md

 Authors may make changes to their submisions throughout the review process.

-There are many different styles of review (some do paragrpah comments, others do 'code review' style line edits) and the process is open.
+There are many different styles of review (some do paragaph comments, others do 'code review' style line edits) and the process is open.

 We encourage authors and reviewers to work together iteratively to make each others papers the best they can be.
 Combine the best principles of open source development and academic publication.

-These dates are the
+These dates are the tentative timeline for 2017:

+- May 4th - Authors invited to submit full papers
-- May 30th - Initial submissions
+- May 30th - Initial submissions due
-- June 7th - Reviewers assigned
+- June 1st - Reviewers assigned
-- June 30th - Reviews due
+- June 15th - Reviews due
-- June 30th- July 10th: Authors revised papers based on reviews
+- June 15th- July 1st: Authors revise papers based on reviews
-- July 10th - Acceptance/rejection of papers.
+- July 1st - Acceptance/rejection of papers
-- July 11-18th - Conference
+- July 5th - All edits final
-- July 30th - Final submissions due
+- July 10th - Publication
-- August 8th - Publication.
+- July 10-16th - Conference

 ## General Guidelines